The thousand-year-old mystery of the giant snake found in drawings across the world

 In a remote area of South America, a British-led research team has discovered more than a thousand prehistoric engravings – including the world’s largest examples of prehistoric rock art.
 However, the archaeologists believe that the examples found so far are only the “tip of a vast ancient artistic iceberg” – and that many more still await discovery.

-It’s thought likely that the thousand-square-mile area (smaller than the English county of Dorset) may well contain around 10,000 ancient engravings.
+It’s thought likely that the thousand-square-mile area (the size of Dorset) may well contain around 10,000 ancient engravings.
 The largest discovered so far is a 43-metre-long engraving of a giant serpent.
 Others portray giant centipedes, larger-than-life animals – and immense 10-metre-tall human-like figures.

 The engravings – discovered along the Colombia/Venezuela border – portray everything from stingrays and vultures to monkeys and crocodiles, from dogs and jaguars to turtles and frogs.